Chealion/yycbike/README.md

 Two tweets are sent out each day:

 1 - Top 3 counters of the Pilot (5th St., 12th Ave, 8/9th Ave), Peace Bridge, and 7th Street counters.
 Pathway and 10th St counters are not included.
 2 - A "summary" tweet of the Pilot (5th St., 12th Ave, and 8/9th Ave), Peace Bridge and 7th Street counters.
-Pathway and 10th St counters are not included - partially to keep the total easier to compare, also to keep things focused on the pilot for now.
+For routes with multiple counters (8th, 5th, 12th) the median is posted.
+Pathway and 10th St counters are not included - both to keep historic totals comparable, and to focus on the pilot with existing counters.

+The total value is best used as a comparison to itself over the course of time.

 ## Source Data Notes